newrouge/newrouge.github.io/_posts/2021-01-01-Powervision-1.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/ports.jpg)
 {: refdef}

-So we connect to it using UART to USB adapter, and fire up minicom.
+So we connect to it using an UART to USB adapter, and fire up minicom.

 ```
 ROMBoot